Modernizing aircraft maintenance software for real-world operations

-As the Chief UX Designer, I was in charge of the entire user experience across web and mobile devices.
-I led a team of fellow UX designers, and a team of UI developers.
-I also founded and chaired the seventeen-airline Customer Advisory Board.
+As Lead UX Designer, I was responsible for the end-to-end user experience across web and mobile.
+I led a team of UX designers and partnered closely with a dedicated UI development team to deliver the redesigned system.
+I also founded and chaired the Customer Advisory Board, bringing together maintenance leaders from 17 airlines to directly inform research, design decisions, and validation throughout the program.

 Before: Maintenance Performance Toolbox